overlay

 29 Jul 2025

 Believing that social media is an easy field to keep up with nowadays would be setting oneself up for disappointment.
 In the gamut of working with social media platforms, from caption writing and post creation to hashtag research and scheduling tasks, it can be overwhelming – even for small brands or independent creators.
-This is where the power of AI comes into play.

-A new generation of social media tools has emerged in the last year, that will help you not only with scheduling your content but with creating it too.
+A new generation of AI social media automation tools has emerged in the last year, that will help you not only with scheduling your content but with creating it too.
 From telling you the best time to post, writing captions, recommending images, and even telling you what’s working and what’s not: They help marketers, freelancers, business owners, and also content creators save time while retaining quality.

 Buffer has been around for a long time, gaining popularity from its clean interface and reliable scheduling.
 But what makes it worthy of mention here for 2025 is the presence of an AI assistant that generates post ideas and captions within the platform itself.

-If you paste a blog link or mention a product, Buffer’s AI will turn that into a ready-to-post caption with varied tones— friendly, witty, or professional.
+If you paste a blog link or mention a product, Buffer’s AI will turn that into a ready-to-post caption with varied tones—friendly, witty, or professional.
 It doesn’t try to be flashy.
 It’s simple, focused, and great for people who just want help getting their content out without overthinking every word.

 Best for: Small business owners, solo creators, and teams managing multiple platforms like Instagram, LinkedIn, and Twitter/X.